Colecf/UCSC-Class-Alarm/README.md

 Requires BeautifulSoup4 and Mechanize.
 For python 2.7.

 If you're on the UCSC timeshare, classalarm is already installed.
-You can get it by running `/tmp/wconfig`, and then running `classalarm`.
-As an alternative to wconfig, you can add the following to your bashrc:
+You can get it by adding the following to your bashrc, and then running `classalarm`.

 ```
 export PYTHONPATH=/afs/cats.ucsc.edu/users/o/cfaust/programs/data/python/pymodules/:$PYTHONPATH